 Third, there’s this thing called “Group Think,” which basically says that the more people who are involved in a decision, the more idiotic the decision will be.

-Fourth, talking a bunch of shit about your new boyfriend is something a 16-year-old does.
+Fourth, talking a bunch of crap about your new boyfriend is something a 16-year-old does.
 Grown, mature women talk to the man in their life.
 They work together towards a resolution.
 That’s what makes healthy relationships.
 If you’re the one acting like a 10th grader, then maybe it’s not your Man who’s the problem.

 8: Make decisions while drinking.